JostTim/CV_projects/labprojects/head_implant/main.md

 <p> To lock the assembly, first, it is required to pass a loose <font  color="#10d446"><b>locking nut</b></font> through the <font  color="#73e4dd"><b>fiber optic bundle</b></font>.</p>

 <p>Then, a tight fitted <font  color="#ec1e50"><b>ring</b></font> is fixed to the fiber optic end with a small M2 setscrew.
-The distance from the very tip of the fiber bundle and the adjustable ring sets the depth the fiber will sit at, once the assembly is fully locked.</p>
+The distance from the very tip of the fiber bundle and the adjustable ring sets the depth at which the fiber will sit on the cortex, once the assembly is fully locked.</p>

-Finally, the locking nut is screwed onto the implant and doing so, push the slightly over-heighted adjustable depth ring into the implant until it is fully locked.
+Finally, the locking nut is screwed onto the implant and doing so, pushes the slightly over-heighted adjustable depth ring into the implant until it is fully locked.

 Here, you can see animated the complete operation, in section view.